My quilting studio must-haves—here’s what you really need (and what you don’t!)

 Brabantia Ironing Board (click to purchase)

-I sewed for years on a narrow, wobbly ironing board before I finally got fed up and bought this one.
-Why didn't I do it years ago?
-Yes, this board is expensive compared to some ironing boards on the market, but I love love love how wide it is and how very steady it is.
-When you think about how often quilters press things, it really makes sense to invest in a good, steady board.
+I sewed for years on a cheap, narrow, wobbly ironing board before I finally got fed up and bought this one.
+Why didn't I do it a long time ago?
+Yes, this board is expensive compared to some, but I love love love how wide it is and how very steady it is.
+Again, when you think about how often quilters press things, it really makes sense to invest in a quality ironing set-up.

 Wool pressing mat (click to purchase)

 I was getting some shiny spots when I was pressing bulky seams, so I decided to try a wool pressing mat to see if that resolved the issue.
 It did!
-I love this mat, even though it does smell a little like a wet dog when I use steam. 😂 Fortunately I haven't noticed the smell transferring to anything I'm pressing!
+I love this mat!
+(Just be aware that if you prefer to press with steam, a wool pressing mat is prone to getting damp and smelly.)

 Thanks for checking out my studio today!
-Enjoy your own sewing space!
+Happy quilting!

 Previous